Visas, Immigration and Citizenship

 If you have the skills, Australia has the lifestyle.
 If you like the idea of Australia\'s climate and lifestyle and are looking for a career challenge in a country with lots of opportunities—take the next step and find out more about Australia's skilled working visas.
 Your journey starts when you submit an expression of interest for a skilled visa through SkillSelect.
 By using SkillSelect the Australian Government could invite you to lodge a visa application or you could be nominated by an Australian or state and territory government.
 Find out what you need to do to complete your expression of interest through SkillSelect.

-Fact sheets that provide more detail about these reforms are available at the Department of Immigration and Border Protection website.
+For information about these reforms visit the Department of Immigration and Border Protection website.

 Changes to temporary visas (subclasses 400, 401, 402 and 403) from 19 November 2016